cloudwego/cloudwego.github.io/content/en/docs/hertz/overview/_index.md

 ---

 ## CloudWeGo-Hertz
 Hertz [həːts] is a high-performance, high-usability, extensible HTTP framework for Go.
-It's designed to simplify building microservices for developers.
+It's designed to make it easy for developers to build microservices.

-Hertz was inspired by other open-source frameworks like [fasthttp](https://github.com/valyala/fasthttp), [gin](https://github.com/gin-gonic/gin), and [echo](https://github.com/labstack/echo), in combination with unique challenges faced by ByteDance, Hertz has become production ready and powered ByteDance's internal services over the years.
+Inspired by other open source frameworks such as [fasthttp](https://github.com/valyala/fasthttp), [gin](https://github.com/gin-gonic/gin), and [echo](https://github.com/labstack/echo), combined with the unique challenges faced by ByteDance, Hertz has become production-ready and has powered ByteDance's internal services over the years.

-Nowadays, as Go gain popularity in microservice development, Hertz will be the right choice if you are looking for a customizable, high-performance framework to support a variety of use case.
+Today, as Go gains popularity in microservice development, Hertz is the right choice if you are looking for a customisable, high-performance framework to support a variety of use cases.

 ## Architecture
 ![HERTZ](/img/docs/hertz.png)